Chapter 14 : Familiar Faces

 ‘Actually that would be great,’ Ron agreed.

-‘Yeah it would,’ Harry started, noticing all of the eager Gryffindors listening to him, ‘but try-outs are already set for Friday.’
+‘Yeah it would,’ Harry started, noticing all of the eager Gryffindors listening to him, ‘but try-outs are already set for sometime on Friday.’

 ‘McGonagall told me last night.’